collinlucke/phantomartist/README.md

 Anyway...

 I started using it with another project and so now I'm more concerned with creating the functionality for that.

-Maybe someday...
+Please note that this is still super rough...
+SUPER rough

 ...maybe someday.